silentiumNoxe/waterpipe-ecpa/README.md

-# Consensus protocol Ripple
+# Waterpipe Echo Consensus Protocol Algorithm

-Network with dynamic client count and without leader synchronize data between each-other like ripples on the watter.
+Network with dynamic client count and without leader synchronize data between each other.
-Initiator broadcast to all peers, each peer must reply with the same message (make the same broadcast) if he's accept intention.
+The initiator broadcasts to all peers, each peer must reply with the same message (make the same broadcast) if he accepts the intention.
-If quorum of peers made broadcast with the same message we can commit intention.
+If a quorum of peers broadcasted the same message we can commit intention.